 We do not currently have any approved products and have never generated any revenue from product sales.
-To date, we have financed our operations primarily through the sale of equity interests and through payments from collaboration partners, grant funding, and loans from the State of Connecticut.
-Through December 31, 2021, we had received an aggregate of \$774.0 million in payments from collaboration partners, grant funding and forgivable and partially forgivable loans from the State of Connecticut, and raised approximately \$1.3 billion in gross proceeds from the sale of equity interests and the exercise of stock options, including:
+To date, we have financed our operations primarily through the sale of equity interests and through payments from collaboration partners, grant funding and loans from the State of Connecticut.
+Since inception through December 31, 2023, we had received an aggregate of \$783.0 million in payments from collaboration partners, grant funding and forgivable and partially forgivable loans from the State of Connecticut and raised approximately \$1.7 billion in gross proceeds from the sale of equity interests and the exercise of stock options, including:

-- October 2018: completion of our IPO, in which we issued and sold an aggregate of 7,700,482 shares of common stock for aggregate gross proceeds of \$123.2 million before fees and expenses; - July 2019: sale of 1,346,313 shares of common stock to Bayer AG for aggregate gross proceeds of \$32.5 million; - November 2019: completion of a follow-on offering in which we issued 5,227,273 shares of common stock for aggregate gross proceeds of \$115.0 million before fees and expenses; - September December 2020: sale of 2,593,637 shares of common stock in an "at-the-market offering" for aggregate gross proceeds of \$65.6 million before fees and expenses; - December 2020: completion of a follow-on offering in which we issued 6,571,428 shares of common stock for aggregate gross proceeds of \$460.0 million before fees and expenses; and - September 2021: issuance of 3,457,815 share of common stock to Pfizer for aggregate gross proceeds of \$350 million.
+- October 2018: completion of our initial public offering in which we issued and sold 7,700,482 shares of common stock for aggregate gross proceeds of \$123.2 million, before fees and expenses; - July 2019: sale of 1,346,313 shares of common stock to Bayer AG for aggregate gross proceeds of \$32.5 million; - November 2019: completion of a follow-on offering in which we issued and sold 5,227,273 shares of common stock for aggregate gross proceeds of \$115.0 million, before fees and expenses; - September December 2020: sale of 2,593,637 shares of common stock in an "at-the-market offering" for aggregate gross proceeds of \$65.6 million, before fees and expenses; - December 2020: completion of a follow-on offering in which we issued and sold 6,571,428 shares of common stock for aggregate gross proceeds of \$460.0 million, before fees and expenses; - September 2021: issuance of 3,457,815 shares of common stock to Pfizer for aggregate gross proceeds of \$350.0 million. - August 2023: sale of 1,449,275 shares of common stock in an "at-the-market" offering for aggregate gross proceeds of \$37.2 million before fees and expenses; and - November 2023: sale of 12,963,542 shares of common stock and pre-funded warrants to purchase 3,422,380 shares of common stock in a private placement for aggregate gross proceeds of \$350.0 million before fees and expenses.